ibm-cloud-docs/assistant/intents.md

 ## How entity mentions in user examples are treated
 {: #entity-references}

-When you include an entity mention in a user example, the machine learning model (does* use that information.
-It uses the information in different way in these scenarios:
+When you include an entity mention in a user example, the machine learning model uses the information in different ways in these scenarios:

 - [Referencing entity values and synonyms in intent examples](#related-entities)
 - [Annotated mentions](#annotated-mentions)